-In response to the global Coronavirus (Covid-19) crisis iZettle have reduced their Payment Link or ‘Pay-by-Link’ fee from 2.5% to 1.75%, bringing it in line with their normal face-to-face card fee.
+Did you know you can take remote payments using iZettle?
+In this article I’m taking a look at the ‘Pay-by-Link’ feature.
+Is it any good and how can it benefit your business?
 This is great for businesses who are used to taking face-to-face payments who are rapidly evolving their business model to handle more remote ways of working.
 In this article I’ll step you through taking remote payments from customers.

 What is Pay-by-Link?